-Published on
+- Published on

 Stop searching for billion-dollar startup ideas

-Authors
+- Authors

 I have a friend called Sam.

 Sam works at a high-growth startup in Silicon Valley.
-He is smart, curious, and ambitious.
+He is smart, hard-working, and ambitious.
 His dream is to become a unicorn founder.
 Given how driven he is, I had no doubt he would achieve it.

 Last week, I finally asked him "What happened to the idea you mentioned last time?
 Did it fail?"